godotengine/godot-docs/development/compiling/compiling_for_windows.rst

 - `MinGW-w64 <http://mingw-w64.org/>`_ with GCC can be used as an alternative to Visual Studio.
 Be sure to install/configure it to use the ``posix`` thread model.
   **Important:** When using MinGW to compile the ``master`` branch, you need GCC 9 or later.
-Because MinGW does not officially release GCC 9 yet, you can get an alternate installer from `here <https://jmeubank.github.io/tdm-gcc/articles/2020-03/9.2.0-release>`_.
+Because MinGW has not officially released GCC 9 yet, you can get an alternate installer from `here <https://jmeubank.github.io/tdm-gcc/articles/2020-03/9.2.0-release>`_.
 - `Python 3.5+ <https://www.python.org/downloads/windows/>`_.
 - `SCons 3.0 <https://www.scons.org/>`_ build system.
 If using Visual Studio 2019,